 If you need more goat meat recipes, try this goat stew or Kenyan grilled goat meat (nyama choma).
 They are so delicious!

-It might not be so easy to find goat meat, depending on where you live.
-Your best bet might be at your local butcher, and you can get meat from a whole goat or just part of it.
-Sometimes I get them from an African, Asian, or Hispanic store, but they might be a bit more expensive.
+Depending on where you live, goat meat might not be easy to find.
+Your best bet might be your local butcher, where you can get meat from a whole goat or just part of it.
+Sometimes, I get it from an African, Asian, or Hispanic store, but it might be a bit more expensive.

-Goat meat might be challenging to cook but using an instant pot makes the process so much easier and quicker.
+Goat meat might be challenging to prepare because of its long cooking time, but using an instant pot to pressure cook makes the process easier and quicker.
+This Instant Pot Duo 7-in-1 Electric Pressure Cooker is a good choice if you're in the market for an instant pot.

 Ingredients Used

-- Goat meat: I use goat meat with the bones in it, but you can use boneless if you wish.
+- Goat meat: For this Jamaican goat curry, I use goat meat with bones in it, but you can use boneless if you wish.

 - Tomatoes and red bell pepper: These vegetables add an infusion of flavor to the curry and help thicken it, so you don't need a thickener.